TomRiddle67/Secure-Image-Share/README.md

-# 🛠 Secure Image Share CLI
+# 🔐 Secure Image Share

-A lightweight command-line app that lets you upload images and retrieve them using a unique secret ID — built with Python.
+A secure image sharing app built with Python — available as both a **CLI tool** and a **REST API**.

+Upload images, get a unique secret ID, and retrieve them anytime.
+Built from scratch with real engineering practices.

 ---

 ## 🚀 What It Does

-- 📤 **Upload** any image from your computer
+- 📤 **Upload** any image via CLI or HTTP request
 - 🔑 **Get a unique ID** automatically generated for your image
 - 📥 **Retrieve** your image anytime using that ID
 - 🛡️ **Stores images locally** with UUID-based naming so no two files ever clash
+- ⚡ **REST API** powered by FastAPI with auto-generated documentation

 ---